vllm-project/vllm/docs/source/models/supported_models.rst

 Text Embedding (``--task embed``)
 ---------------------------------

+See :ref:`this page <pooling_models>` for more information on how to use embedding models.

 Any text generation model can be converted into an embedding model by passing :code:`--task embed`.
+The following table lists those that are tested in vLLM.

 .. important::
-  You should explicitly specify the task for these models, otherwise the task may default to text generation instead.
+  You should explicitly specify the task, otherwise it may default to text generation instead.

 .. list-table::
   :widths: 25 25 50 5 5